cjerdonek/groome/README.md

     For such files, the file contents remain unchanged, and the trailing `.skip.mustache` is changed to `.mustache`.
 This is the only exception to the previous rule.
-4. If a file name does not end in `.mustache`, its contents remain the same.
+4. If a file name does not end in `.mustache`, it is not treated as a Mustache template.

 Templates